AndrewPaglusch/FlashPaper/README.md

 ### Retrieve secret text from link
 `curl -s -X POST -d "nostyle" http://password.paglusch.com/?k=1a2b3c4d5a6b7c8d9a0b1c2d3a4b5c6d$)`

 :exclamation: When generating a self-destructing link; the 'secret' variable must be in Base64 encoded format.
-There are some built-in checks to validate that you haven't forgotten this, but they will not work 100% accurately.
+There are some built-in checks to validate that you haven't forgotten this, but they will not work 100% of the time.
 If you fail to properly Base64 encode your secret before submission and manage to get a retrieval link returned to you, you **WILL** get invalid data when that secret is recovered from that link.

 ## Summary Of How It Works
 ### Submitting Secret